ScilifelabDataCentre/genome-portal/README.md

 The Swedish Reference Genome Portal (https://genomes.scilifelab.se/) :

 - Showcases genome research performed in Sweden on non-model eukaryotic species.
-- Encourages sharing genomic annotations, even the seldom-published kind.
+- Lowers the barrier of entry to access, visualise, and interpret genome data.
-- Ensure all data shown on the Genome Portal is aligned with the FAIR principles and available in public repositories.
+- Encourages sharing of genomic annotations, even the seldom-published kind.
-- Make it easier to access, visualise, and interpret genome data by lowering the barriers to entry.
+- Strives to present FAIR data, available in public repositories.

 ## Table of Contents